Rishaan2202/VikramSat_Electrical-Power-Sub-System/README.md

 <br>
 So, I'm writing this journal which notifies about the progress regularly.
 <br>
 I hope you all will find this quite interesting.
-That's all for now, for more details do view this repository containing the journal.
+That's all for now, for more details do view JOURNAL.md in this repository containing the journal.